Airline Ticketing: Key Functions, Steps, and Players Involved

 Outside the US, only IATA-certified travel agencies can tap into BSP and issue tickets on behalf of member airlines.

-Read our article to learn how to get IATA accreditation.
+Read our article about joining the BSP as well as an article on how to get IATA accreditation.

 What is IATA and how does it work?PlayButton